Manzzzx/cafe-pos/README.md

 ---

-Made with ☕ and ❤️
+Made with ☕ and ❤️ by Kafe POS Team